Introducing Behind the Money: Night School

 Over the next five weeks, this show will help you understand the concepts behind the biggest economic stories of this year.
 U.S. managing editor Peter Spiegel chats with FT journalists as they unpack the basics around things like energy markets, inflation and the rise of artificial intelligence.
 This series is supported by Blinkist.
 If you want to find out more about conversations like this, check out the Blinkist app.

-Behind the Money: Night School debuts on Monday, April 17.
-And, you can find it right here, on the Behind the Money podcast feed.
+Behind the Money: Night School is out now.
+Find it by subscribing to the Behind the Money podcast wherever you listen.

 Comments